 How Is the Flu Vaccine Given?

-- Those younger than 9 who have received at least two doses of flu vaccine previously (in the same or different seasons) will only need one dose.
+- Kids younger than 9 who got at least 2 doses of flu vaccine (at any time) will only need 1 dose.

 Talk to your doctor about how many doses your child needs.